atanilson/Comp702_Final/README.md

 ## **Repository Structure**

 - **`User Interface - Landcover-Monitor/`**
-  Contains the developed application, ready for deployment.
+  (ZIP)Contains the developed application, ready for deployment.
   For detailed deployment instructions, please refer to Appendix A of the main report.

 - **`Scripts/`**